Overview

 Container stays starting for more than 5 minutes Definition download stalled or start_period is too short.
 Check docker compose logs clamav.
 Increase start_period if on a slow connection.

 clamd connection timed out The file is very large, or the container is under heavy load.
-Increase timeout in options, or check container CPU/memory.
+Increase timeout in options, or check container CPU/memory limits.